Definition of Consumer Surplus

 Readers Question: what is meant by consumer surplus?
 Can firms reduce or eliminate consumer surplus?

 Consumer Surplus is the difference between the price that consumers pay and the price that they are willing to pay.
-It is the area between the equilibrium price and the demand curve
+On a supply and demand curve, it is the area between the equilibrium price and the demand curve

 For example, if you would pay 76p for a cup of tea, but can buy it for 50p – your consumer surplus is 26p